midonet/midonet/docs/design-overview.md

 ### Netlink Datapath API - odp

-The Netlink Datapath API is a thread-safe non-blocking library that provides methods to query the Kernel (and particularly the OVS kernel module) to perform CRUD operations on datapaths, datapath ports, and datapath flows.
+The Netlink Datapath API is a library that provides methods to query the Kernel (and particularly the OVS kernel module) to perform CRUD operations on datapaths, datapath ports, and datapath flows.

 ### VirtualToPhysicalMapper

 The VirtualToPhysicalMapper is a component that interacts with Midonet's state management cluster and is responsible for those pieces of state that map physical world entities to virtual world entities.
-In particular, the VPM can be used to:
+In particular, the VTPM can be used to:

 - determine what virtual port UUIDs should be mapped to what interfaces (by IF name) on a given physical host.
 - determine what physical hosts are subscribed to a given PortSet.